protocol/web3-dev-team/proposals/0012-f3-deals-reliability-ux.md

 1. Study the user flow in detail.
 Inventorise the specific elements that are confusing users.
 2. Initiate discussions about user-friendlier terminology.
 3. Design a new CLI UX, prototype it, iterate.
-4. Implement CLI UX changes (and underlying code changes and JSON-RPC API required)
+4. Implement CLI UX changes (and underlying code changes)
+5. One-stop set of JSON-RPC operations that encapsulate the new behaviour with no frills (without leaking implementation details as much as possible).

 **Technical reliability track**